rdbruce/game/README.md

 cd build\Release
 final_pendulum.exe
 ```
-For Windows and macOS if you see an error in the build related to SDL2_ttf edit CMakeLists.txt comment out the SDL2_ttf line and uncomment the sdl_ttf line.
+If you see an error in the build related to SDL2_ttf edit CMakeLists.txt uncomment out the SDL2_ttf line and comment the sdl_ttf line.

 [SDL]: https://www.libsdl.org
 [CMake]: https://cmake.org